Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 * **MTA**: generation of the displacement velocity and updated topography maps.
 If this mode is selected, the parameters to be considered are: Area Of Interest, Reference Point Latitude [deg], Reference Point Longitude [deg], Maximum Temporal Baseline [days], Maximum Perpendicular Baseline [m], Maximum Doppler Difference [Hz], Maximum Doppler Centroid [Hz], Coherence Threshold, APS Correlation Distance [m].

 **Area Of Interest**: definition of the results area.
-The polygon on the map can be imported as: the bounding box if the Rectangle option has been used or the bbox from geometry option if the Polygon option has been employed.
+The polygon on the map can be imported as AOI.
 It can be also specified by [minlon, minlat, maxlon, maxlat]. *Example: 1.717,41.778,1.916,41.878*

 .. figure:: assets/tuto_fastvel_4.png
     :figclass: align-center
         :width: 750px
         :align: center